 Is it worth plucking or drawing a pigeon ready for roasting?
 Everyone I know simply removes the breasts.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Is there a quick way of getting a pigeon ‘oven ready’?

 PIGEON SHOOTING